jtclarkjr/discord-anime-bot/go/README.md

 ### `/anime search <query>`

-Search for anime by title.
+Search for anime by title or AniList ID.

 **Example**: `/anime search "One Piece"`